HowardLi1984/ECDFormer/README.md

 <p>

 ## ✏️ Citation
-If you find our paper and code useful in your research, please consider giving a star :star: and citation :pencil:.
+If you find our paper, code, and dataset useful in your research, please consider giving a star :star: and citation :pencil:.

 ```BibTeX
 @article{li2024decoupled,